RasaHQ/rasa/docs/index.rst

 .. chat-bubble::
    :text: We thought you'd never ask!
-      You can build a full example without installing anything on `colab <https://colab.research.google.com/github/RasaHQ/rasa_core/blob/master/getting_started.ipynb>`_.
+      You can build a full example without installing anything, just go to the quickstart!
-      If you want to run stuff on your machine, follow the :ref:`installation` and check out :ref:`quickstart` afterwards!
    :sender: bot